bstefanescu/koa-webapp/README.md

 ## The Resource class

-The router supports to types of bindings:
+The router supports two types of bindings:

 1. Classic bindings when you bind a path pattern to a middleware and optionally an HTTP method.
 Example: